 3000 BC – Egyptian Pyramids

-The earliest forms of concrete were used by the Egyptians as they built pyramids.
+The earliest forms of concrete were used by the Egyptians, the original concrete contractors, as they built pyramids.
 At the time, they mixed mud and straw to form bricks and used gypsum and lime to make mortars.

 300 BC – 476 AD-Roman Architecture

 The ancient Romans certainly didn’t have modern cement at their disposal, but they made the best of what they had.
 Considering they were able to construct the Colosseum and the Pantheon, you’d be hardpressed to challenge their effort.
 Fun fact: the Romans also used animal products in the cement as an early form of admixtures.